Equality and diversity

 In-line with new regulations linked to the Equality Act 2010 all NHS Trust’s are now publishing figures relating to their Gender Pay Gap if they employ more than 250 members of staff.
 2018 is the first time this data has been collected and published.
 Going forward it is a legal requirement that the Trust publishes this data and shows progress against any identified inequalities on an annual basis.

 Karl Portz, Equality and Diversity Lead

-They have a statutory remit to promote and monitor human rights; and to protect, enforce and promote equality across the nine protected grounds – age, disability, gender, race, religion and belief, pregnancy and maternity, marriage and civil partnership, sexual orientation and gender reassignment
+They have a statutory remit to promote and monitor human rights; and to protect, enforce and promote equality across the nine protected grounds – age, disability, sex, race, religion and belief, pregnancy and maternity, marriage and civil partnership, sexual orientation and gender reassignment

 They lead on issues relating to women, sexual orientation and transgender equality matters and has responsibility across government for equality strategy and legislation.